 Nelly’s 2021 album Heartland sees him continue to explore his country roots.
 The record peaked at number seven on Billboard’s Top Country Albums, and position forty-five on the Billboard 200 albums chart.

-Bubba Sparxxx was one of the biggest names in country rap in the 00s.
+Bubba Sparxxx was one of the biggest names in country rap and hick hop in the 00s.
 The artist grew up in rural Georgia, and allegedly got into rap thanks to a neighbour who received rap mixtapes from New York in the mail.

 Sparxxx has had two hits with Timbaland, ‘Deliverance’ and ‘Ugly,’ and his track ‘Ms. New Booty’ reached number seven on the Billboard Hot 100.
 He’s also known for his 2012 song, ‘Country Folks’ featuring fellow country rapper, Colt Ford.